Skip to main content

 Scaling often involves higher fragility and higher cost (e.g. advanced chip manufacturing), and eventually facing diminishing marginal return.
 Scaling of connection also boost concentration and Matthew effect.

 Advanced technology is often more fragile or has unobvious downsides.
-It often requires a balance between convenience of advanced technology and reliability of provimitive methods.
+It often requires a balance between convenience of advanced technology, and reliability of primitive methods.

 Advanced but expensive technology may defeat due to financial sustainability.